-- NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst.

-• Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work, Gerontology or Therapeutic Recreation.
+- NADD Competency Based Clinical Certification. - NADD Competency-Based Dual Diagnosis Certification. - NADD Competency-Based Direct-Support Professional Certification. - Registered Behavior Technician. - Certified Nursing Assistant. - Board Certified Assistant Behavior Analyst. - Bachelor's Degree or higher in Psychology, Education, Special Education, Counseling, Social Work, Gerontology or Therapeutic Recreation.

-Individuals must meet the following standards regardless of provider service location: Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Individuals must meet the following standards regardless of provider service location:

-2. Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
 Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
-ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted.

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance.

-7. Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection.

-9. Have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs.

-11. Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree.

-12. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of Community Participation Support have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of Community Participation Support have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Have been trained to meet the needs of the participant such as with communication, mobility and behavioral needs. - 10.
+Be at least 18 years of age. - 11.
+Have at least a 4 year degree when providing enhanced levels of Community Participation Support and the participant's assessed needs require the degree. - 12.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.